Journey Through the Past

 Journey Through the Past is a double LP soundtrack album from the film of the same name by Canadian / American musician Neil Young, released in November 1972 on Reprise Records, catalogue number 2XS 6480.
-It peaked at #45 on the Billboard 200.
+It peaked at No. 45 on the Billboard 200.
 Its initial release was on vinyl, cassette tape, reel-to-reel tape, and 8-track tape cartridge.
 Although its follow-up Time Fades Away was finally released on CD in August 2017, Journey Through the Past remains the only 1970s Neil Young album yet to see an official CD reissue.